nikolaswise/lonegoosepress/source/publications/broadsides/servants-of-memory/index.md

 title: We Regard Ourselves as Servants of Memory
 author: Barry Lopez
 author_site: http://www.barrylopez.com
 description: by Barry Lopez with a typographic rendering of the Declaration of Independence as the graphic.
 Printed on Hahnemüle Bugra paper.
-The types are Gill San, printed on a Vandercook 219 proofing press.
+The types are Gill Sans, printed on a Vandercook 219 proofing press.
 release: Summer 2005
 edition: 100
 edition_notes: Numbered and signed by the author